JuliaGeometry/CoordinateTransformations.jl/README.md

 ### Built-in transformations

 A small number of 2D and 3D coordinate systems and transformations are included.
-We also have `IdentityTransform` and `ComposedTransformation`, which allows us to nest together arbitrary transformations to create a complex yet efficient transformation chain.
+We also have `IdentityTransformation` and `ComposedTransformation`, which allows us to nest together arbitrary transformations to create a complex yet efficient transformation chain.